 - Phase 2: Developing models: by March 2019

-Informed by the research this phase will be about developing a new approach to delivering health and social care and support in prisons.
-It will include suggestions for roles and responsibilities, reference commissioning and procurement processes, estimate costs and describe the potential legislative requirements.
+Informed by the research, this second phase is about developing a new approach to delivering health and social care and support in prisons.
+It will consider suggestions for roles and responsibilities, commissioning and procurement models and estimate costs.

 - Phase 3: Testing models: by March 2020

 The final phase will be about redesigning and testing of new models of health and social care integration in one or more prison.